Hair Loss After Metabolic & Bariatric Surgery or Significant Weight Loss

-Hair loss after a gastric sleeve can be reversed in most cases and even prevented.
+Hair loss after gastric sleeve or other metabolic and bariatric surgeries can be managed.
 The first thing to remember is not to worry about it too much.
 Stress can make hair loss worse.

 It’s normal to feel alarmed by this change.
 But it’s a common side effect of gastric sleeve surgery or gastrectomy.
-It happens to over half of bariatric patients.
+It happens to over half of metabolic and bariatric patients.

 Stages of Hair Loss